-After his military service, Governor Bevin worked for many years in the financial industry.
-A job opportunity brought him and his wife Glenna, a registered nurse, to Kentucky in 2000, where they decided to settle down and raise their family.
+After his military service, Bevin worked for many years in the financial industry.
+A job opportunity brought him and his wife Glenna, a registered nurse, to Kentucky in 1998, where they decided to settle down and raise their family.

-Bevin founded several companies in Kentucky and invested in a number of others in the Commonwealth as well as in other states.
-He managed and expanded multiple businesses, ranging from manufacturing, investment management and medical devices.
-His businesses created a great many well-paying jobs for hard-working Americans.
+Bevin founded several companies in Kentucky and invested in a number of others in the Commonwealth and in other states.
+He managed and expanded multiple businesses, ranging from manufacturing and software to investment management and medical devices.
+His businesses created hundreds of well-paying jobs for hard-working Americans.

-Governor Bevin served on many non-profit boards, including as Chairman of the Board for the American Red Cross, Louisville Area Chapter.
-He has permanently endowed several scholarship funds, grants, and centers that provide educational opportunities for young people with limited financial resources.
+Governor Bevin has served on many non-profit boards, including Chairman of the Board for the American Red Cross, Louisville Area Chapter.
+He has permanently endowed several scholarship funds, grants and centers that provide educational opportunities for young people with limited financial resources.